Communication Sciences and Disorders

 Degrees

-Welcome to the Department of Communication Sciences and Disorders at Idaho State University, where we bring together innovation and compassion in the fields of speech, language, and hearing sciences.
-Our department is known for its academic excellence, and we offer a range of distinguished programs that are specifically designed to prepare the next generation of professionals in this field.
+Welcome to the Department of Communication Sciences and Disorders at Idaho State University, where we bring together innovation and compassion in speech, language, and hearing sciences.
+Our department is known for its academic excellence, and we offer a range of distinguished programs specifically designed to prepare the next generation of professionals in this field.
 We are committed to advancing knowledge and fostering expertise, and therefore, we are proud to offer a Doctorate in Audiology (Au.D.), a Master of Science in Speech-Language Pathology (M.S.), and a specialized certificate in Listening and Spoken Language (LSL).
 Explore the possibilities within our department as we strive to empower individuals to communicate effectively and make a lasting impact in the ever-evolving landscape of communication sciences and disorders.

 Master of Science in Speech-Language Pathology